Sites of Black History and Underrepresented Communities

 The historic preservation movement has made substantial progress in preserving and commemorating the places that reflect the history of white America.
 Less focus has been placed on the sites associated with the history of African American communities.

-Only 2% of the 95,000 entries on the National Register of Historic Places (NRHP) focus on the experience of Black Americans.
-Cincinnati has a similar deficit.
-While there is increasing recognition of places such as Greystone Ballroom at Music Hall, the Manse Hotel in Walnut Hills and King Records studios in Evanston, these important sites are only a small part of a much, much larger untold history.
+is increasing recognition of places such as Greystone Ballroom at Music Hall, the Manse Hotel in Walnut Hills and King Records studios in Evanston, these important sites are only a small part of a much, much larger untold history.

 Some of the work the Cincinnati Preservation Sites of Black History Initiative has accomplished in collaboration with and guided by communities of color include:

-Sarah Fossett Marker Dedication: Gifted Wilkinson, Pastor Dupuy, Vice Mayor Jan Michelle Lemon kearney, Wilma Wilson
+Sarah Fossett Marker Dedication: Gifted Wilkinson, Pastor Dupuy, Vice Mayor Jan Michelle Lemon Kearney, Wilma Wilson

 Obtained a historic marker (with the support of First Baptist Church of Cumminsville) for Sarah and Peter Fossett who were black abolitionists, underground railroad conductors and founders of the First Baptist Church of Cumminsville.